JuliaPoo/juliapoo.github.io/_posts/2021-12-30-renumbering-dice.md

 {{ tab | markdownify }}
 </center>

 The second numbering corresponds to regular 6-dice.
-The first is hence, the only numbering possible that answers the question.
+The first is hence the only numbering possible that answers the question.

-In other words, renumbering the dice $\\{1,3,4,5,8\\}$ and $\\{1,2,2,3,3,4\\}$ is the only way to renumber dice with positive integers such that rolling and summing the results is equivalent to using two regular 6-dice.
+In other words, renumbering the dice $\\{1,3,4,5,6,8\\}$ and $\\{1,2,2,3,3,4\\}$ is the only way to renumber dice with positive integers such that rolling and summing the results is equivalent to using two regular 6-dice.

 ### General Case

-We could renumber dice to emulate other dice as well!
+We could renumber dice to emulate other dice as well.
 For instance, what if we wanna say, emulate a regular 18-die with two 6-dice?
 We could do a similar analysis as above and find all possible numberings!
 For the sake of generalisation, we shall relax the condition for numberings to become _non-negative integers_ as opposed to the previous _positive integers_.
 In other words, we are allowed to number a face $0$.

+The generalisation can be written as such:

+> How many ways are there to renumber, with non-negative integers, $k$ dice with sides $n_1, n_2, \cdots, n_k$ such that it emulates the rolling and summing of $k'$ regular dice with sides $t_1, t_2, \cdots, t_{k'}$

-Here's code to automatically implement the logic for the general case, written in [Sage](https://www.sagemath.org/):
+Here's code to automatically compute the numberings for the general case, written in [Sage](https://www.sagemath.org/):

 ```python
 from sympy.utilities.iterables import multiset_partitions